-Poland is home to a multitude of fascinating UNESCO World Heritage Sites — it’s majestic medieval castles, luscious primeval forests, and bustling political centers giving true precedence to the country’s natural and cultural importance.
-As a country ravaged by wars throughout its turbulent past, Poland stands proud of its long history and rich culture; intent on preserving and protecting its national heritage and monuments.
+Poland is home to a multitude of fascinating UNESCO World Heritage Sites — its majestic medieval castles, luscious primeval forests, and bustling political centers giving true precedence to the country’s natural and cultural importance.
+As a country ravaged by wars, history in Poland is equal parts tragic and triumphant.

 From a peek into Krakow’s ancient salt mines, to a look into the dark history behind the Nazi Auschwitz-Birkenau camp, we’re delving into Poland’s millennium of heritage through six of its most popular UNESCO World Heritage Sites found in and around Poland’s major cities.